jundis/CWSlack-SlashCommands/README.md

 To search for ConnectWise configuration records, use cwslack-configs.php.

+To add, modify, and review ticket tasks, use cwslack-tasks.php

 To follow tickets and get updates whenever they're updated, use cwslack-follow.php (requires cwslack-incoming.php).

 To modify the MySQL database in Slack, please configure and setup cwslack-dbmanage.php